ArnaudBu/reinsureR/README.md

 ## Claims class

-This document aims at giving an overview of the functionalities of the package through a simple example.
-All functions will be shown on this use case.
+This document aims at providing new users with an overview of the functionality brought by the package.
+For this purpose, a simple example will be developped in order to review all the implemented functions.

-The `Claims` class is at the center of the package, since all computations will be executed within an object of this class.
-It relies on two datasets, which are claims and premiums history.
+The package mainly relies on the `Claims` class, whose purpose is to represent the claims and premiums on which reinsurance will be applied.
+All computations are executed within objects of this class.

+This package is implemented from the perspective of the ceding company.
+Thus, will be computed claims and premiums kept by the company, and not the amounts paid to the reinsurer or received from it.

 ### Claims

-Let us generate a claim dataset for illustrating the package with the code below
+For the purpose of illustrating the application of reinsurance treaties to a claim dataset, let us create such a dataset.

+The objective is to create several claim events per year for a couple of years and two different portfolios.

 ```r
 # Claim table construction